Lonsdale201/dynamic-elementor-extension/README.md

 # Dynamic Elementor extension
-The plugin adds more than 50+ dynamic tags to Elementor to display additional woocommerce data.
-These include product data, customer data, cart values data, (Woo membership compatibility), and customer's own Last order data.
-Additional custom jetEngine Dynamic visibility conditions
+This plugin adds over 50 dynamic tags to Elementor, covering WooCommerce, Woo Membership, Woo Subscriptions, and LearnDash.
+In addition to tags, it extends JetEngine's dynamic visibility conditions and introduces several new macros.
+It also registers new Elementor theme conditions, mostly focused on WooCommerce product specifics, with some more general conditions included as well.
+As a bonus, it enhances the Elementor Finder with new quick-access features.

 > [!IMPORTANT]
 > Minimum PHP version: 8.0